 The garden bursts into life and gardens blessed with nests have already been tried, tested and approved by nature’s very own health and safety experts.
-They seek rich, native hedges, dense shrubbery and impenetrable trees to hang out in, or to build their nests in, as well as clean, safe nest boxes, a generous source of nutrient rich food and the all-important life giving, water.
+They seek rich, native hedges (free of nets), dense shrubbery and impenetrable trees to hang out in, or to build their nests in, as well as clean, safe nest boxes, a generous source of nutrient rich food and the all-important life giving, water.

 There’s a lot you can do to support your garden birds, here’s a few pointers to get you started.

 - Feed the nesting birds to supplement their diet.
 Choose a high quality, nutrient rich mix to ensure the chicks get everything they need as they hatch and grow.
 Richard Jackson’s Premium Bird Food is ideal, it doesn’t skimp on the high energy, expensive ingredients that the birds need at this time and it isn’t packed with fillers either.
 High Energy Suet Balls are a great source of essential fats and energy too.

 - Supply a fresh source of water and keep it clean for bathing and drinking.

 - It is against the law to knowingly disturb a bird or a nest, so don’t prune plants, hedges, shrubs and trees until September when the breeding season is over.